Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/contracts-and-apis/idempotency.md

 > set up and deal with database infrastructure and gain indefinite persistence and the decoupling advantages of an
 > Inbox, than risk losing data due to DLQ message retention but solely rely on message bus infrastructure for
 > processing.

+## Safe consumer retries

+Once an API has safely implemented idempotency (see above), a consumer can integrate with the API sending idempotency tokens and retrying according to the logic of idempotency.

+A consumer can integrate with the API in the following manner:

+- Perform the operation, including an idempotency key (ABC).
+- If a response was received, and it was a success, then the consumer can continue and no retries are necessary.
+- If a response was received, and it was a failure, then the consumer knows that retrying the request with the same idempotency key (ABC) as before will result in the same error response, as it will have been cached.
+If the consumer wishes to retry, it must do so with a new idempotency key (XYZ).
+- If no response was heard, the consumer has no idea whether the request was received and processed by the API provider.
+  If the consumer wishes to retry, it must do so with the same idempotency key as before (ABC).

+This makes retrying quite a delicate / precarious action.

+If you want to build a resilient system (e.g. eventual consistency with automatic retrying), then you should attempt automatic retries, and follow the consumer idempotency logic above.

+If you are thinking that retrying is too precarious, then you should simply never retry and always require manual intervention.
+Retrying with the same idempotency key in every scenario for safety will always garner the same response, and thus in the case of failures, result in your maximum retry count being exhausted, and manual intervention is then required anyway (which incidentally renders idempotency effectively useless, as the original purpose is to facilitate safe retries in the event of no API response).